openclimatefix/nowcasting_dataset/nowcasting_dataset/data_sources/README.md

 - check_nan_and_inf: check if any values are nans or infinite
 - check_dataset_greater_than_or_equal_to: check values are >= a value
 - check_dataset_less_than_or_equal_to: check values are <= a value
-- check_dataset_not_equal: check values are!>= a value
+- check_dataset_not_equal: check values are !>= a value
 - check_data_var_dim: check the dimensions of a data variable

 # <X> Data Source folder

 Roughly each of the data source folders follows this pattern
 - A class which defines how to load the data source, how to select for batches etc. This inherits from 'data_source.DataSource',
-- A class which contains the output model of the data source, built from an xarray Dataset.
+- A class which contains the output model of the data source, built from a xarray Dataset.
 This is the information used in the batches.
 This inherits from 'datasource_output.DataSourceOutput'.